loadsys/CakePHP-Sitemap/README.md

-#CakePHP-Sitemap Plugin
+# CakePHP-Sitemap Plugin #

-Generate automatic HTML and XML sitemaps for your CakePHP application.
+A CakePHP Plugin for adding automatic XML and HTML Sitemaps to an CakePHP application

-##Background
+## Background ##

-Only generates a sitemap currently for models in the core App, not in Plugins.
+* Only generates a sitemap currently for models in the core App, not in Plugins.
-Generates an HTML list using a dl list.
+* Generates an HTML list using a dl list.
-Generates an sitemap.xml file as well.
+* Generates an sitemap.xml file as well.
-View caching used for the HTML files.
+* View caching used for the HTML files.
-Allows for setting a custom callback function to build urls.
+* Allows for setting a custom callback function to build urls.

-##Requirements
+##Requirements ##

 * PHP 5.3+
 * CakePHP 2.1+